-- Data referring to processes and activities upstream in a supply chain over which the EPD owner has direct management control shall be specific and collected on site. - Data referring to contractors that supply main parts, packaging, or main auxiliaries should be requested from the contractor as specific data, as well as infrastructure, where relevant. - Data on transport of main parts and components along the supply chain to a distribution point (e.g. a stockroom or warehouse) where the final delivery to the manufacturer can take place, should be specific and based on the actual transportation mode, distance from the supplier, and vehicle load. - In case specific data is lacking, selected generic data may be used.
+- Data referring to processes and activities upstream in a supply chain over which the EPD owner has direct management control shall be specific and collected on site. - Data referring to contractors that supply main parts, packaging, main auxiliaries, and infrastructure/capital goods (when environmentally relevant, see Section 4.3.1.2) should be requested from the contractor as specific data. - Data on transport of main parts and components along the supply chain to a distribution point (e.g. a stockroom or warehouse) where the final delivery to the manufacturer can take place, should be specific and based on the actual transportation mode, distance from the supplier, and vehicle load. - In case specific data is lacking, selected generic data may be used.
 If this is also lacking, proxy data may be used (see Section 4.7). - For upstream processes modelled with specific data, generation of electricity used shall be accounted for in this priority: 1.
 Specific electricity mix as generated, or purchased from an electricity supplier, demonstrated by a Guarantee of Origin or similar as provided by the electricity supplier.
 2. Residual electricity mix of the electricity supplier on the market.
 3. Residual electricity mix on the market.
 4. Electricity consumption mix on the market.